8thwall/web/xrextras/README.md

 * Loading.pipelineModule(): Displays a loading overlay and camera permissions prompt while libraries are loading, and while the camera is starting up.
 * RuntimeError.pipelineModule(): Shows an error image when an error occurs at runtime.
+* PwaInstaller.pipelineModule(): Displays a prompt to add to home screen.

 ### AFrame Components